-Our board has delegated limited authority to grant options under the 2015 Plan for up to 250,000 shares to an equity grant committee with Dr. Schatzman serving as the sole committee member in his capacity as a director.
+Our board has delegated limited authority to grant options under the 2015 Plan to an equity grant committee with Dr. Schatzman serving as the sole committee member in his capacity as a director.
 The equity grant committee has the authority to select the non-officer employees and consultants to receive such option grants, whether the option will be an ISO or NSO, and the number of shares subject to those grants.